Blanket of Secrecy: Releases and chart history

 All of these issues have identical music, and sequencing.
 The album cover was designed by Barney Bubbles.
 The group can be seen in shadow on the album's back cover, in a photo by Brian Griffin, and in mostly obscured images on the cover of the single "Say You Will".
 They are seen full-face with complete clarity (and no attempt to obfuscate their images) in the video for "Say You Will".
+The music video received some airplay on MTV in 1983.
 Released in 1982, the album and single received significant airplay on both sides of the Atlantic, featuring in the Tipperade in the Netherlands for four weeks.

 At the time Walls Have Ears/Ears Have Walls was recorded, BoS also recorded an entire second album, but the band broke up before it was released.
 It remained unreleased for 35 years, before finally being issued (as a digital-only album) under the title "2" on 24 August 2017 through Trick Records.